hepix-virtualisation/vmcaster/README.md

 Object identifiers cannot be modified with vmcaster, they can only be created and destroyed,.
 This is intentional to prevent accidental errors.

-Imagelists with clashing  "dc:identifier" value is considered disruptive at best and hostile at worst, and it will be noticed by imagelist subscribers.
+Image lists with clashing  "dc:identifier" value is considered disruptive at best and hostile at worst, and it will be noticed by image list subscribers.
 Similarly not having your endorser details correctly is stated in the endorser.

-To change "dc:identifier" this we need to dump the imagelist to file, change the imagelist UUID, all images we wish to keep
+To change "dc:identifier" this we need to dump the image list to file, change the image list UUID, all images we wish to keep

     $ vmcaster \